IoTDevID: A Behavior-Based Device Identification Method for the IoT: Materials and Methods

 \subsection{IoT Data Selection}

 We used two public datasets to measure and compare the performance of our DI approach.
 Both of these contain real device data.
 Since our approach is designed for benign networks, the datasets do not contain attack data.
 The first, the Aalto University IoT Devices Captures dataset~\cite{miettinen2017iot} (referred to as \textit{Aalto dataset}) has 31 devices and contains only the device installation data, but this installation process was repeated 20 times for each device to increase the amount of data~\cite{miettinen2017iot}.
-Whilst there are a total of 31 devices in this dataset, four of these devices are in pairs (see supplementary material (SM) Table~\ref{tab:macs}).
-For example, there are two WeMoSwitches with different MAC / IP addresses.
+Whilst there are a total of 31 devices in this dataset, four of these devices are in pairs (see the supplementary material SM-Table~\ref{tab:macs}).
+For example, there are two WeMoSwitches with different MAC/IP addresses.
 Our purpose is to detect according to device behavior, so these device pairs are considered as a single device, not as two separate devices.
 Therefore, although the dataset contains 31 devices, it contains 27 classes.
 Another characteristic of the dataset is that two devices using low energy protocols connect to the gateway where the data is collected via other devices.
 Therefore, these two devices (D-LinkDoorSensor and HueSwitch) do not have identifying features such as their own MAC and IP address.
-They use the IP and MAC addresses of the devices they communicate through (D-LinkHomeHub and HueBridge respectively).
+They use the IP/MAC address of the devices they communicate through (D-LinkHomeHub and HueBridge respectively).
 We refer to this as ``the transfer problem'' in this paper (related device MAC addresses and labels are shared in SM-Table~\ref{tab:macs}).
-Notably, when using an individual packet-based approach (which is independent of MAC and IP addresses), our method is able to identify devices that are suffering from the transfer problem.
+Notably, when using an individual packet-based approach (which is independent of MAC/IP addresses), our method is able to identify devices that are suffering from the transfer problem.